itcourseinnepal/ITCourseInNepal/README.md

 - International Affiliated

 # What is Focus On
-- Introduction to Programming, Database, Artificial Intelligence, Networking, Application Development, Web Development
+- Introduction to Programming, Database, Artificial Intelligence, Networking, Application Development, Web Development, Ethics

 ### Purbanchal University